citl-osd/moodle-repository_ensemble/README.md

 ## ![Ensemble Video logo](ext_chooser/css/images/logo.png) Ensemble Video Moodle Repository Plugin

+### Overview

+Along with the [Ensemble Video Moodle Filter Plugin](https://github.com/jmpease/moodle-filter_ensemble), this plugin makes it easier for Moodle users to add videos and playlists to content without having to navigate to Ensemble Video and copy/paste complicated embed codes.
+This plugin provides additional video and playlist repositories in the content editor that enable Moodle users to search and choose Ensemble Video media to be added.

 ### Installing from Git

 These installation instructions are based off the strategy endorsed by Moodle